It’s time to talk about silly mortgage products!

 When I got home I did a quick search on Google, but didn’t see anything about it, so I don’t know the exact guidelines, or even if it’s spelled that way.
 Or if it’s offered outside California.

 But they did mention a few details on air.
-Essentially, they let you choose any mortgage term you’d like, ranging from five to 40 years.
+Essentially, they let you choose any mortgage term you’d like, ranging from five to 40 years, instead of being confined to the typical 15- or 30-year term.

-For the record, I did come across a similar product offered by Quicken Loans called the “YOURgage.”
+For the record, I did come across a similar product offered by Quicken Loans known as the “YOURgage.”

 It’s an unfortunate name to say the least, but apparently the same idea as the MyFi, though you can only choose a term between eight and 30 years.